 Behavioral health services are provided in a manner that respects the cultural tradition of the child and family.

 Behavioral health services include support and training for both parents and children to gain independence.

 - Connection to natural supports

 Natural supports will be used from the family’s own community network including friends, neighbors, and organizations.

 What is ASD?

 If the evaluator sees signs of ASD from your child’s evaluation, they may send you to a specialized doctor.
-View our list of ASD providers:
+Here’s a list of Steward Health Choice Arizona ASD providers:

-With your permission, your doctor or team will send the results to the Arizona’s Department of Economic Security (DES) to see if your child qualifies for special services.
+If your evaluation indicates ASD, your doctor or team will send the results to the Arizona’s Department of Economic Security (DES) to see if your child is eligible for special services.
 DES has two programs that can support you and your child.
 The programs include: